blog13

 6. Set Stop-Loss And Take-Profit Levels

-Now that you know the importance of setting entry and exit rules, stop-loss and take-profit levels are next.
-It is crucial that you set a stop-loss level on every trade that you make in order to limit your potential losses one every trade.
-You should think this through ahead of time and should tie your stop loss to the percentage of your trading account that you are willing to risk.
+It is crucial to set a stop-loss level on every trade to limit potential losses.
+Think this through in advance and tie your stop loss to the percentage of your trading account you are willing to risk.
+Never enter a trade without knowing exactly where you will exit — in both directions.

 Conclusion

-Now that you have a good understanding of how to create your trading plan, you should get to work creating one using a free Demo trading account The Demo account will allow you to test and refine your current trading plan on either our MT4 of MT5 platforms and will enable you to pinpoint weaknesses in your plan.
-Once you are satisfied that your plan works in you Demo account, you can consider using it in you live account.
+Now that you have a good understanding of how to create your trading plan, get to work creating one using a free Demo account.
+The Demo account will allow you to test and refine your plan on MT4 or MT5 platforms and help you pinpoint weaknesses before risking real capital.
+Once your plan performs consistently on demo, consider moving to a live account.

 blog12